Evangelical Lutheran Synodical Conference of North America: Breakup and dissolution

 Doctrinal differences among the synods of the Synodical Conference, especially concerning the doctrine and practice of fellowship, surfaced during the 1940s and 1950s.
 Disagreements began when the LCMS began exploratory talks with leaders of the American Lutheran Church (ALC).
 The ALC, which had been formed in 1930 by the merger of the Ohio, Iowa, and Buffalo synods, differed with the Synodical Conference on the doctrine of predestination.
 Since there had been no recent change on the ALC's doctrinal position, the LCMS was charged by some within the Synodical Conference of changing its position on church fellowship.

-After years of continued talks, the ELS severed its fellowship relations with the LCMS in 1955.
-Two years later, the WELS publicly recognized the same doctrinal disagreements with the LCMS, but did not officially break fellowship with the LCMS until 1961.
+After years of continued talks, the ELS severed its fellowship relations with the LCMS in June 1955.
+Two years later, the WELS publicly recognized the same doctrinal disagreements with the LCMS, but did not officially break fellowship with the LCMS until August 1961.
 During that time period, the WELS officially admonished the LCMS to return to its former doctrine and practice.

 Dissatisfaction over the WELS decision led about 70 pastors and a similar number of congregations to leave that body in the mid- to late-1950s and, along with former congregations of the ELS and the LCMS, to form the Church of the Lutheran Confession (CLC) in 1961.
 The CLC maintained that both the WELS and ELS had misapplied the principles of Christian fellowship themselves by not breaking away from the Synodical Conference and the LCMS when doctrinal differences had first been perceived.
 This issue remains a matter of contention between the CLC and the WELS and ELS.

 The Synodical Conference held a series of discussions on the issues, but the divisions were not resolved, leading the ELS and WELS to finally leave the conference in 1963.
 With the LCMS and the much smaller SELC being the only remaining members, the conference became inactive in 1966 and was officially dissolved in 1967.
 The SELC merged into the LCMS in 1971 as the non-geographic SELC District.